chaoscommand/Presale_Sniper/README.md

 # Presale_Sniper

-This program is intended for educational purposes only.
+### This program is intended for educational purposes only.

+## SPLINTERLANDS IS CHANGING THE WAY PRESALES WORK SO THIS METHOD WILL NOT WORK MOVING FORWARD.

 I am not responsible in any way for its use or misuse.
-I have not used this in any meaningful way nor do I intend to and you shouldn't either.

-It is a fully functional sniper program for hive blockchain custom_json posts.
+It is a sniper program for hive blockchain custom_json posts.
 It can use active or posting keys.
 This program represents about 10 hours worth of programming time.
 It is not complex by any means.

 I have been campaigning for awhile for change and presale botting has gotten worse and worse.
-I could keep quiet and make thousands of dollars, but that isn't my style.
-I am going to share how to exploit the current presale system.
-The sole purpose of this is to force splinterlands to fix their system.
-I didn't want to go this far, but with the Lux sale (and others before it) it is clear others are already taking advantage.
+Thankfully I have been told by the team that this method will no longer be effective.
+As such I am posting this code for people to learn from.
+For those curious I never used this program except to test it (I bought 1 TD pack which I gave away)

 This program has the potential to post lots and lots of transactions.
 Okay enough talk